-Verdi Messa da Requiem concert.
-In 2013, Mariss Jansons conducts the Bavarian Symphony Orchestra and the Bavarian Radio Chorus (Chorus Master Michael Gläzer) at the Golden Hall of Vienna’s Musikverein.
+Verdi Messa da Requiem.
+Recorded 2013 at the Golden Hall of Vienna’s Musikverein.
+Mariss Jansons conducts the Bavarian Symphony Orchestra and the Bavarian Radio Chorus (Chorus Master Michael Gläzer).
 Soloists are Krassimira Stoyanova (soprano), Marina Prudenskaja (mezzo-soprano), Saimir Pirgu (tenor), and Orlin Anastassov (bass).
-Video was directed by Michael Beyer.
+Directed for TV by Michael Beyer.
+Sung in Latin.
+Subtitles in English, German, and French.
 Released 2014, the music was recorded with 48kHz/24-bit sound sampling; the disc has 5.1 dts-HD Master Audio sound.
 Grade: B

 Krassimira Stoyanova Left and Marina Prudenskaja on the Right